 While the symptoms usually resolve within 24 hours and do not appear harmful, they can be extremely frightening.
 They could also increase the risk of injury if they occur unexpectedly while out in public.

-Therefore, anyone considering using wood lovers should be aware of this potential pitfall and take the necessary precautions.
+Therefore, anyone considering using wood lovers should know about this potential pitfall and take the necessary precautions.
 This article explains all about wood lovers paralysis, its symptoms, and possible causes.
 Read on for our complete guide.

 What Is Wood Lovers Paralysis?